squallstar/bancha/core/documentation/source/framework/core/record.rst

     //Contains the record content type id
     $record->_tipo

-    //You can then retrieve the content type definition using the contents type() function
+    //You can then retrieve the content type definition of the record using the Content Class type() method:
     $type_def = $this->content->type( $record->_tipo );

     //Other values (physical of xml) can be retrieved using the get function: